Debating between a small college and large university? Why not have both?

 Admission decisions are made within approximately two to three weeks of our receipt of a completed application and all supporting documents.
 Admission decisions for the following fall semester occur on a rolling basis beginning in October.
 Admission decisions for the spring semester occur during December, contingent upon receipt of all documents.

-Admission decisions are delivered by mail and e-mail and cannot be shared by phone.
-To confirm contact details, contact the Student Services Office at 713.743.9010 or 888.827.0366 or via email at firstname.lastname@example.org.
+Admission decisions are delivered by mail, and an email address and cannot be shared by phone.
+To confirm contact details, contact the Student Services Office at 713.743.9010 or 888.827.0366 or via email at email@example.com.

 Every Honors applicant is evaluated on an individual basis.
-The Honors College Admissions Committee considers the academic record, extracurricular activities, test scores* and essay of each applicant.
-Average Honors students have graduated in the top 10 percent of their high school class with a score of 1300 or above on their SAT.
-The Committee, however, does not use these numerical norms as required thresholds for admission, and students meeting these criteria are not automatically accepted.
+The Honors College Admissions Committee considers the academic record, extracurricular activities, test scores* and the essay of each applicant.
+Average Honors students have graduated in the top 10% of their high school class with a score of 1300 or above on their SAT.
+The committee, however, does not use these numerical norms as required thresholds for admission, and students meeting these criteria are not automatically accepted.

 Mid-career applicants should have a minimum cumulative GPA of 3.25 to be considered.
-The Admissions Committee will also review closely the student's work in their core courses, such as English, History and Mathematics and the essay.
+The admissions committee will also review closely the student's work in their core courses, such as English, history and mathematics.

 All interested students are encouraged to apply.
 See the Honors Profile for more entering class information.

-*University of Houston admissions requirements for spring, summer, fall 2024 are "test optional."
+* University of Houston admissions requirements for spring, summer and fall 2024 are "test optional."
 You will select if you want your UH application to be reviewed with or without a test score.
 Additional information may be found here.
 The Honors College will continue to holistically review an applicant's criterion.

 Yes.
 For a full listing of AP and IB tests for credit, please visit the University of Houston admission site.
 Information on how to apply these credits to your University of Houston degree is also available at this site.